aldy505/bob/README.md

 import "github.com/aldy505/bob"

 func main() {
-  // Note that CREATE TABLE don't return args params. sql, _, err := bob.
+  // Note that CREATE TABLE doesn't returns args params. sql, _, err := bob.
     CreateTable("tableName").
     // The first parameter is the column's name.
     // The second parameters and so on forth are extras.
     StringColumn("id", "NOT NULL", "PRIMARY KEY", "AUTOINCREMENT").
     StringColumn("email", "NOT NULL", "UNIQUE").
-    // See the list of available column definition type through pkg.go.dev or scroll down below.
+    // See the list of available column definition types through pkg.go.dev or scroll down below.
     TextColumn("password").
-    // Or add your custom types
+    // Or add your custom type.
     AddColumn(bob.ColumnDef{Name: "tableName", Type: "customType", Extras: []string{"NOT NULL"}}).
     ToSql()
   if err != nil {